 ViralSweep’s predecessor, Any Lucky Day, was built through giveaways powered by product exchanges.
 Before focusing on ViralSweep full-time, we operated an email list of 15,000 with a paid sponsor every day of the year.

 Some brands offer commission to influencers who become brand ambassadors.
-This commission structure is appealing to brands whose products are high-touch, or used on-screen constantly.
+This commission structure is appealing to brands whose products or services are high-touch, or used on-screen constantly.

 Brands with high a price point or services—gaming chairs, travel agencies, software—can also find strong value in offering referral commissions.